 - Choose one of the options and follow the instructions.

-In addition, you can always go to your device manufacturer’s website and download latest drivers for your device.
+In addition, you can always go to your device manufacturer’s website and download the latest drivers for your device.

 Update drivers automatically